pheiduck/auto-commit/README.md

 - script cd goes in current Working Directory
 - Symlink will be not set at the first time
 - if section is not done "disaster-condition" is not defined
-- Signing is in testing not working correctly maybe

 # Workarounds: